CureSearch for Children’s Cancer and Charity Navigator

 How do other watchdog organizations rate CureSearch?

-GuideStar: CureSearch is a Gold participant in the GuideStar Exchange program.
+GuideStar: CureSearch is a Platinum participant in the GuideStar Exchange program.
 Participation allows us to update key information directly to GuideStar so it is available to its millions of users on a regular basis.
 It provides richer and broader information about our programs, impact, finances, people and more.
 CureSearch has provided evidence of impact, financial data, IRS Forms 990 and our mission objectives.

 What is the current program to management expense ratio?